NoNick/GChat/README.md

 **Motherland counts on you, comrade!**

 **Steps to run the application:**
+- Before running application you must generate KeyStore and PublicKeys for each rank.
+Open **KeyStoreGenrator** class and **change path to your project!!!!!**.
+Then run main() and do next steps.
 - Setup tomcat
 - Build application via maven (clean compile package, optionally skip tests).
 - Deploy the .war archive